CSCI1000GroupProject-CU/CSCI-Project/README.md

-# Welcome to our group project!
+# Welcome to our group project for CSCI 1000!

-For this project we all made about me pages on our website which is linked here https://main--csci-group-project.netlify.app/ and provided breif descriptions of ourselves, as well as some ways to reach out to us like through LinkedIn or our emails.
+We all made about me pages on [our website](https://main--csci-group-project.netlify.app/) and provided brief descriptions of ourselves, including ways to contact us (e.g. LinkedIn or email).